 viii.
 Peanut butter

 b.
 Eat consistently.
 Sometimes our hunger cues are off when we retire (okay…most of the time they’re off).
 That means we have to tune back in.
 I suggest starting by eating on a schedule (sounds counter-intuitive I know.
 But it is a helpful step in regaining hunger/fullness).
 Set a time for every 4 hours and check-in.
 Try not to go more than 6 hours without eating.
-You can purchase my Hunger Hacks Guide HERE if looking for more support and direction!
+You can purchase The POWER Bundle HERE if looking for more support and direction!

 2. Exercise differently.
 I am not going to say exercise less.
 You’re a former athlete, after all, Working out is just part of your life!
 Instead, let’s exercise differently.
 Swap out your high-intensity boot camps and long runs for yoga classes and casual strolls.
 Your body will still benefit from the movement AND it will help facilitate energy and hormone balance.

 3. Manage stress.
 Yes, I did struggle to write that because I battle with stress just like you!
 But truthfully, our body cannot support reproduction if it is overly stressed.
 Some things to help with stress management that I have personally found to be useful and effective:

 a.
 Square breathing during stressful situations (breath in for 4 counts, hold for 4, exhale for 4, hold for 4)